Lautaro Rinaldi

-Lautaro Rinaldi (born 30 December 1993) is an Argentine footballer who plays as a forward for Urugayan club Rampla Juniors.
+Lautaro Rinaldi (born 30 December 1993) is an Argentine footballer who plays as a forward for Uruguayan club Rampla Juniors.
 He also holds Italian citizenship.

 Club career

 Rinaldi is a youth exponent from Argentinos Juniors.
 He made his league debut at 15 February 2015 against Atlético Rafaela in a 2–0 home win.
 He replaced Gonzalo Castillejos after 65 minutes.

-On 25 July 2016, Panathinaikos is eager to sign with the Argentinial striker.
+On 25 July 2016, Panathinaikos is eager to sign the Argentinian striker.
 According to "tuttob.com" Italian website, Argentinos Juniors' striker rejected Hellas Verona's transfer bid because of Panathinaikos.
-Technical director of the Greens, Gilberto Silva, is eager to sign the 23-year-old Argentine and it seems that Lautaro Rinaldi also prefers to continue his career at Greek Super League.
-Eventually, on 5 August 2016 the young Argentine striker has been signed from Argentine club Argentinos Juniors who were relegated to the second tier in Argentina on a four-year contract for a fee of €300,000.
+Technical director of the Greens, Gilberto Silva, is eager to sign the 23-year-old Argentine, and it seems that Lautaro Rinaldi also prefers to continue his career in the Greek Super League.
+Eventually, on 5 August 2016, the young Argentine striker was signed from Argentine club Argentinos Juniors who were relegated to the second tier in Argentina on a four-year contract for a fee of €300,000.
 However, despite the big prospects could not find a regular place in the squad and the Argentinian striker has been considering a move as a loan, to either MLS or Qatar in the summer transfer window.
 On 31 August 2017, he signed with Serie B club Brescia.
 On 20 June 2022, he joined Austrian Bundesliga club WSG Tirol.

 In 2024, he moved to Chile and joined Deportes La Serena.